-All students may access the Student Risk Management Section of the Catalog through this link Catalog- 2021-2022-V2.1.pdf (Noorda-COM.org)
+All students may access the Student Risk Management Section of the student Catalog.

 As members of the Noorda-COM community, students and employees are expected to adhere to all related policies and procedures and to take appropriate safety measures to prevent unnecessary incidents.